Partnership with parents

 All accidents will be recorded in our ‘accident book’, and parents will be notified of treatment given, and circumstances surrounding the injury.
 You will be asked to sign the appropriate forms acknowledging treatment.
 In the event of a serious accident or illness requiring immediate medical attention, the nursery will be responsible for administering treatment immediately.
 Parents will be notified promptly and where necessary the childs doctor consulted.

-We are aware that at times children will need to be given medication (antibiotics, etc.) during nursery hours, you will be required to give permission by signing the appropriate forms.
+We are aware that at times children will need medication (antibiotics, etc.) during nursery hours, We will follow our ‘Administreration of medication policy’ at all times.

 If your child becomes ill during the day LSN will notify you, and if necessary ask you to collect them as soon as possible.